It’s far easier to pursue credit card rewards and redeem them for free airfare, hotel stays, or more. Raise your hand if you love getting free stuff!

 Getting to Europe for Free

-I would start by signing up for the Citi Platinum Select AAdvantage World MasterCard (not an affiliate link).
+I would start by signing up for the Citi Platinum Select AAdvantage World MasterCard (affiliate link).
 The deal is this: Spend $3,000 within the first 90 days of card ownership and earn 50,000 American Airline miles.
 You also earn 2 points/$1 spent at American Airlines and 1 point/$1 spent on everything else.
 The $95 annual fee is also waived for the first year, making this card commitment-free, capiche?

 Once you’re done meeting the minimum spend and earning your bonus miles, make sure your spouse does the exact same thing.
 Then you’ll have 100,000 American Airlines to burn.
 Where will you use them?